MaptimeBend/postgis-101/postgis-101.md

 [pgAdmin](http://www.pgadmin.org/) is a free Open Source database management tool used to administer a PostgreSQL database instance.
 Let's do some basic work in it.
 We'll make some random xy values and turn them into points:

+1) Launch pgAdmin
+2) Connect to the database you are using for this MapTime lesson
+3) Open a new SQL window

 ---
 ```sql
 -- cleanup